-- Clare Pybus (Bury College): Thanks for getting back to me, we are looking at just trying to set up some simple crosses with our AS students w/c 13th June, TimStar seem to be able to supply some flies so we should still be able to do this but if you are able to provide fly food that would be helpful.
+- Teacher at Bury College (18 May 2016): Thanks for getting back to me, we are looking at just trying to set up some simple crosses with our AS students w/c 13th June, TimStar seem to be able to supply some flies so we should still be able to do this but if you are able to provide fly food that would be helpful.
 Thanks for the link below.
-We will definitely use some of the resources, particularly the introduction to drosophila and its importance in the lessons.
-There is mention of a genetics lesson but it says coming soon do you have any of these resources available yet as it will be the genetics aspects we will be focusing on with the students. - Melissa F (pupil): I am currently on a Mission Discovery programme hosted by ISSET and we are researching potential experiments to carry out on the International Space Station.
+We will definitely use some of the resources, particularly the introduction to Drosophila and its importance in the lessons.
+There is mention of a genetics lesson but it says coming soon do you have any of these resources available yet as it will be the genetics aspects we will be focusing on with the students. - School pupil (11 July 2017): I am currently on a Mission Discovery programme hosted by ISSET (International Space School Educational Training) and we are researching potential experiments to carry out on the International Space Station.
 The winning group's experiment will then be sent to the ISS.
 I attended the Discovery Biosciences day a few weeks ago and was fascinated by the effects of temperature and motion on the fruit flies, which caused paralysis and epileptic seizures.
-The parallels between the drosophila flies genes and ours mean that this research in microgravity could be hugely beneficial if humans were to colonize other planets.
-Are there any other factors which you feel could be investigated in space which complement your ongoing research? - Demetrius Green (Bronx, NY): Hello, My name is Demetrius Green and I am a high school science teacher in the Bronx, NY.
+The parallels between the Drosophila flies genes and ours mean that this research in microgravity could be hugely beneficial if humans were to colonize other planets.
+Are there any other factors which you feel could be investigated in space which complement your ongoing research? - Teacher at Bronx, NY (26 March 2017): I am a high school science teacher in the Bronx, NY.
 I currently teach neuroscience to students in the 11th grade and thoroughly enjoy it.
 Instead of taking state exams, our students must write a formal lab report based on an original experimental design and present their findings to a panel of teachers, local college students, and other members of the community in order to successfully complete the course.
 Students have been designing simple, yet interesting experiments concerning the neuroscience field.
 However, our students have only been able to use human participants, which has led to an extreme amount of limitations.
 I am highly interested in possibly developing a partnership with your organization.
 Because I also want to teach a genetics course next school year, I think it would be a huge opportunity for both classes to use the fruit fly in their scientific research.
-I would need help on getting started building a strong curriculum that would involve this amazing organism to fully engage all students in scientific inquiry. - Rebecca Steiger (AP Biology and Anatomy & Physiology Teacher at Junction City High School): Dear Andreas, I wanted to let you know I appreciated your guest blog about Drosophila outreach programs that was featured in GSA's "Genes to Genomes."
-I continue to try to find more ways to include flies in my classroom curriculum.
-As we have just begun summer break, I will be redesigning my curriculum and will review many of your resources for inclusion.
-Next year I will be teaching Human Anatomy & Physiology in addition to Advanced Biology.
-Do you have any thoughts about specific lessons/materials that might be especially applicable to this new course?
-Thank you again for sharing your views about the inclusion of education initiatives in current research.
-I will continue to push from my side (high school education) as well.
+I would need help on getting started building a strong curriculum that would involve this amazing organism to fully engage all students in scientific inquiry.

+AP Biology and Anatomy & Physiology Teacher at Junction City High School, Kansas:

-07 March 2015: Andreas, I enjoyed speaking with you at the GSA conven□on.
-(I am the high school teacher from Kansas you spoke with during the workshop to me.)
+07 March 2015: I enjoyed speaking with you at the GSA convention.
+(I am the high school teacher from Kansas you spoke with during the workshop time.)
 I would be very interested in helping push your initiative to bridging the gap between high school educators and research scientists.
 I have visited your site and look forward to exploring some of your resources.
 I would be very interested in the long term/multi-disciplinary unit that you mentioned is still in development and would gladly provide feedback to you and your team.
 I will pass along our U.S. standards and learning objectives after the conference so you can link them to your website.
 Thank you for helping to close the gap between high school and academia.
-Sincerely, Becky Steiger